 Creditplus, the company who discovered the discrepancy, offers a unique Find, Fund and Deliver service which removes any subjectivity from the car buying process.
 This service is designed to ensure that every customer pays a fair price for a quality used vehicle.

-In addition to sourcing vehicles from a network of dealerships, customers are also provided with the facility to build their finance quote, and even e-sign the documentation, without leaving their chair through a completely self-service online journey.
+In addition to sourcing vehicles from a network of dealerships, customers are also provided with the facility to build their finance quote, and even e-sign the documentation, without leaving their living room through a completely self-service online journey.
 This development from Creditplus removes the need for a customer to visit a car showroom, with the added security of approved vehicle checks and warranty.

 Despite greater awareness of gender pay differences over the last several years, this is just one example of how unfair pay can have a big impact on people’s lives.
 Although some companies ensure all of its employees are paid fairly and equally, it’s clear that this view is not shared by every employer.